dorkbox/PeParser/README.md

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+

 <h4>We now release to maven!</h4>

-There are two dependencies here because we did not want to bake-in a hard dependency into the POM file for the utilities library, which are an extremely small subset of a much larger library; including only what is *necessary* for this particular project to function.
+There is a hard dependency in the POM file for the utilities library, which is an extremely small subset of a much larger library; including only what is *necessary* for this particular project to function.

 This project is **kept in sync** with the utilities library, so "jar hell" is not an issue.
 Please note that the util library (in it's entirety) is not added since there are **many** dependencies that are not *necessary* for this project.
 No reason to require a massive amount of dependencies for one or two classes/methods.
 ```
 <dependency>
   <groupId>com.dorkbox</groupId>